 Speech at the 24th Hamamatsu Conference in 2007

-Teruo Hiruma is one of the founding members and the former president of our company.
+Teruo Hiruma is one of the founding members and the second president of our company.
 After graduating in 1947 from the Machinery Department of Hamamatsu Industrial High School in the old education system (now the Faculty of Engineering of Shizuoka University), he established “Hamamatsu TV Co., Ltd.” along with Heihachiro Horiuchi and Norio Hanyu in 1953.
 Then, in 1978, Teruo Hiruma became the second president.
 He strongly pushed toward the challenge of opening up the unknown and unexplored which was taken over from Dr. Takayanagi and Heihachiro Horiuchi, and as a result our company has grown into a worldwide company leading the pack in photonics technology.
 In 1983, the company name was changed to “Hamamatsu Photonics K.K.”
 Then, in 2004, Teruo Hiruma became Chairman and Representative Director of Hamamatsu Photonics.
 Since 2017, he has served as honorary chairman of Hamamatsu Photonics.

 Today, the application of light is ubiquitous in every field around us.
 Each field has become a large market and created its own specific industries.
 We have gained a great deal of knowledge through photonics technology in measuring the ultimate limits of light and its applied research especially in cutting-edge research fields.
 Based on this knowledge amassed over many years, we are aiming ourselves to create new industries by using photonics technology.

 As long as we work in the field of light and photonics, we have an important role to play in pursuing and revealing the possibilities of light in this century.
 There are lots of things to do.
 Don’t say, I CAN’T, instead say, I WILL TRY.

 It looks like you're in the .
 If this is not your location, please select the correct region or country below.